kjosib/booze-tools/README.md

     * MacroParse compiles automatons to JSON, and appropriate run-time support is in the library.
     * Code generation for other languages is foreseeable: translate the JSON and supply a suitable runtime.
 * Performance is accordingly NOT a top priority, but:
+    * the profiler has been used to solve one or two problems,
     * if someone wants to play with the profiler they are welcome, and
     * contributions in that vein will be accepted as long as they are consistent with the higher priorities.